kffl/pinot-client-node/README.md

 ## Features

 -   Implements a controller-based broker selector that periodically updates the table-to-broker mapping via the controller API.
+-   Provides TypeScript definitions of broker responses (Pinot query results).
--   Has 99% test coverage.
+-   Has 100% test coverage.

 ## Quick start